tvarovski/MutationLoadAssess/README.md

 ---
 ## Materials And Methods For Figure Reproduction

-The following is the ordered list of steps and materials required to conduct the type of analysis summarized in *Figure 3-B* from the `Research Article #1`:
+The following is the ordered list of steps and materials required to conduct the type of analysis summarized in *Figure 3-B* from the `Research Article #1`.
+Steps 1-8 are presented here to show the entire process of the sample preparation and analysis.
+Steps 1-8 were conducted by the authors of the study and step 9 is a starting point for my efforts to reproduce the original outcomes:

 1. Skin fibroblast biopsy taken from a healthy individual.
 2. Isolation of a single fibroblast cell.